avdwebLibraries/avdweb_Switch/README.md

 It returns "true" if a push button is double clicked within 250ms (by default).
 Note that a doubleClick() always will be preceded by pushed() from the first push.

 The anteceding pushed() event can't be avoided, because to restrict the pushed() function to single clicks it would have to wait for a possible second click, which would introduce an annoying delay.
 So, the action on doubleClick() has to undo the previous action on pushed().

+#### singleClick()

+It returns "true" if a push button is clicked once and the requirements for doubleClick and longPress are not met.
+The event thus occur several miliseconds after the actual push, because it depends on the other events not happening after the push.
+Use this if three different interactions are needed in combination with doubleClick and longPress.
+Note that a singleClick() always will be preceded by pushed().
+Use pushed() instead if immediate response is required and there is no interest in monitoring doubleClick and longPress.

 #### Example